- what Probate is;

 - If someone has left a Will, the Executor named in the Will files in the Register of Wills office in the county where the decedent resided.

 - If you didn’t make a Will or you can’t locate one, the adult child or surviving spouse of the deceased will file a petition for Probate with the Berks County Probate court.

 When Probate Proceedings Don’t Apply

 In Pennsylvania, Executors of small estates — defined as under $50,000 — can apply to the local Probate court for simplified Probate proceedings.
 These streamlined proceedings can save time and effort since not all the steps of a standard Probate hearing need to occur.
-Also, some assets don’t need to go to Probate in Pennsylvania.
-These assets include:
+Also, some assets don’t need to go to Probate in Pennsylvania including:

 - property held in a Living Trust;